openstack/neutron/doc/source/contributor/internals/openvswitch_firewall.rst

   a port is plugged in.
 That makes a difference between traffic on hypervisor only and east-west traffic.
-For example, if a port has a VIP that was migrated to a port on a different node, then the new port won't contain conntrack information about previous traffic that happened with VIP.
+For example, if a port has a VIP that was migrated to a port on a different node, then the new port won't contain conntrack information about previous traffic that happened with that VIP.

-By default the |table_94| will have one single flow like this:
+By default |table_94| will have one single flow like this:

 ::